-Node properties
+Node attributes

-If you are just working with basic graphs (for instance looking at the influence of topology with purely excitatory networks), then your nodes do not need to have properties.
+If you are just working with basic graphs (for instance looking at the influence of topology with purely excitatory networks), then your nodes do not necessarily need to have attributes.
 This is the same if you consider only the average effect of inhibitory neurons by including inhibitory connections between the neurons but not a clear distinction between populations of purely excitatory and purely inhibitory neurons.
-To model more realistic networks, however, you might want to define these two types of populations and connect them in specific ways.
+However, if you want to include additional information regarding the nodes, to account for specific differences in their properties, then node attributes are what you need.
+They are stored in nodes\attributes.
+Furthermore, to model more realistic neuronal networks, you might also want to define different groups and types of neurons, then connect them in specific ways.
+This specific feature will be provides by NeuralGroup objects.

-Two types of node properties
+Three types of node attributes